Coffee is one of the most popular beverages worldwide. In many countries, it is a cultural phenomenon.

 Adding one or two tablespoons (15 to 30 ml) of heavy cream into an 8-ounce cup will give your coffee a well-balanced flavor.

-You can add more or less depending on how much you want to dilute your coffee, but this is a good amount to start with for most people.
+You can add more or less, depending on how much you want to dilute your coffee; however, this is a good amount to start with for most people.

 Homemade vanilla whipped cream, ready to use.